GlassBricks/bbpp/README.md

 suggestions on how to improve the functionality?
 I would greatly appreciate all feedback of all types, which you can give on the [mod forums](https://mods.factorio.com/mod/bbpp).

+Public trello board (for what I'm considering/working on): https://trello.com/b/tHQtoUDA/bbpp

 ## Feature overview

 This mod is created for designing blueprints, as such it is intended to be used with cheats or editor mode.